Incredible innovations that are changing travel as we know it

 Candela P-12 Shuttle

-The world's fastest and most energy-efficient electric ship, the Candela P-12 Shuttle, is coming to Stockholm in 2023 – and it promises to reduce emissions and slash commuting times by half.
-The 'flying' ferry has three carbon fiber wings that extend from underneath its hull, raising the ship above the water to decrease drag (and reduce seasickness).
-The futuristic ferries can carry 30 passengers and will initially travel from the Stockholm suburb of Ekerö to the city center in 25 minutes.
+The world's fastest and most energy-efficient electric ship, the Candela P-12 Shuttle, hit the water at the end of 2023, ready to begin its pilot as one of Stockholm's main public transport routes in 2024.
+Promising to reduce emissions and slash commuting times by half, the 'flying' ferry has three carbon fibre wings that extend from underneath its hull, raising the ship above the water to reduce seasickness and drag.
+The futuristic ferries can carry 30 passengers and will initially travel from the Stockholm suburb of Ekero to the city centre in 25 minutes.

 Electric ferries that halve commuter times